 How to Bet on the PGA Tour at SuperBook Sports

-As long as you are in Nevada or Colorado, you can start placing PGA Tour bets online with SuperBook Sports extremely easily (and soon New Jersey will be joining the list).
+As long as you are in Nevada, Colorado, New Jersey or Arizona, you can start placing PGA Tour bets online with SuperBook Sports extremely easily.
 If you are in Nevada, then you will have to first visit the SuperBook at Westgate in Las Vegas to create your account.
 However, once you have done so, you can place bets from your mobile device with ease whenever you wish as long as you are in the state borders.

 If you are planning on betting within Colorado, then the entire process can be done online.
 You don’t even need to be in the state to setup your SuperBook Sports account, you can do it from our website in preparation for your visit.
 The first thing you will need to do is visit the Colorado website and click on the ‘Join Now’ button to start the process.
 You will then be taken to our registration form.
 It is very simple and asks for details including:

 - Contact Information